tzarrsf/b2b-commerce-postman-setup-with-example-files/README.md

 # B2B Commerce Postman Setup with example files

 This material is supplemental to the B2B Commerce Partner Learning Camp curricula.
-See the contained courses for the complete setup procedure.
+See the curricula and the contained courses for the complete setup procedure of a B2B Commerce standalone environment.

+## What this collection is and isn't

+This collection is intended to be used for a B2B sstandalone setup.

-## This collection will eventually provide the following (some are a work in progress):
+### This collection will eventually provide the following (some are a work in progress)

 1. Product Search (Log In Flow)
 2. Product Search (oAuth Flow)